ertgl/xformula/README.md

 syntax_context = SyntaxContext(
     feature_types=[
         LiteralFeature,
-        # This class automatically defines the missing
+        # `PolyfillFeature` automatically defines any missing tags as
-        # tags as non-atomic non-terminals on setup time.
+        # non-atomic non-terminals during setup.
         PolyfillFeature,
     ],
 )

 parser = Parser(
     syntax_context=syntax_context,
-    # You can also pass a runtime context here,
+    # Optionally, you can also pass a runtime context here to customize or
-    # to customize/override the default one.
+    # override the default.
 )

 # Parse an input string.